Environmental Ministry

 Peace, Affirmation, and Justice Ministry Team

-First Church, through its Peace, Affirmation, and Justice Ministry, actively seeks to study, support and advocate for the dignity and equality of all people and the protection of the environment.
+The Peace, Affirmation, and Justice Ministry actively seeks to support and advocate for the dignity and equality of all people.
 We believe that harmony, friendship and understanding is God’s plan for all of humanity.

-We are in regular conversation and maintain contact with Representatives on both the Federal and State level to provide opportunities for work with our legislative representatives on issues of mutual concern.
+Legislative Advocacy: We are in regular conversation and maintain contact with Representatives on both the Federal and State level on issues related to criminal justice, affordable housing, refugee and immigration justice, LGBTQ rights, gun control, Palestinian safety, and other social justice concerns.

 Pastoral Care Ministries